Official Monster Raving Loony Party: 2010 William Hill branding

-For the 2010 general election, the OMRLP used the description "Monster Raving Loony William Hill Party", which was met with criticism by some members, with John Cartwright, Loony candidate in Croydon, publicly stating: "I am not and will not be a mercenary, or an advert, for a commercial company during the course of the election campaign."
+For the 2010 general election, the OMRLP used the description "Monster Raving Loony William Hill Party".
+John Cartwright, Loony candidate in Croydon, publicly stated that he "[was] not and will not be a mercenary, or an advert, for a commercial company during the course of the election campaign."

 Membership

-The statement of accounts for the period 1 January to 31 December 2008 outlines membership at 1,354, made up of 173 paying members and 1,181 "lifetime but non-paying".
+The statement of accounts for the period 1 January to 31 December 2024 outlines membership at 457.
 It currently costs £15 per year for membership, which includes a party rosette, a certificate of insanity, a Loony badge, a party membership card and a letter from the party's leader.
-A £20.00 membership is available for those overseas.
+A £20 membership is available for those overseas.

 Sir Patrick Moore (1923–2012), the British TV amateur astronomer, was the finance minister of the party for a short time.
 He once said that the Monster Raving Loony Party "had an advantage over all the other parties, in that they knew they were loonies".

 In 1992, the Glasgow band Hugh Reed and the Velvet Underpants released the song "Vote Monster Raving Looney", despite not having any actual ties to the party.